-If you are planning a trip to Japan then you are probably already wondering when it's the best time to visit, when to book your flights and accommodation, which places to visit and what essentials you may need.
-Don't worry, I went through the same chain of questions (and more!) and spent countless hours trying to figure out the best for my travels without a Japan guide.
+Our guide to Japan will help you decide when is the best time to make travel arrangements, when to book your flights and accommodation, which places to visit and what essentials you may need.
+Don't worry, I went through the same chain of questions (and more!) and spent countless hours trying to figure out the best for my travels without an actual Japan guide.
 It's natural to want to have the best trip ever and planning for an upcoming holiday is the most exciting part.

-In this Japan guide I will help you prepare for your upcoming trip to the Land of The Rising Sun.
-Ready?
-Go!
+In this Japan guide, I will help you prepare for your upcoming trip to the Far East.
+Are you ready?

 Decide when to go to Japan

 Deciding when to go to Japan was a tricky task.
-I wanted to go during the cherry blossom season in spring, but also wanted to see the koyo (autumn leaves) season in Autumn.
-Then I decided to visit during summer, although I really wished to enjoy an onsen experience during February.
+I wanted to go during the cherry blossom season in spring but also wanted to see the koyo (autumn leaves) season in Autumn.
 Eventually, I booked the tickets for December, to celebrate my birthday in Japan.
 It's important to figure out what to expect from your trip and book the tickets to Japan accordingly.
 Just know that August is very hot and February tends to be the coldest.
+Winter is the low season so tickets will be cheaper whilst Spring attracts most tourists because of the sakura season, hence it will be the most expensive time to travel to Japan.
+Read more about when to visit Japan.

 Decide what type of trip you want

-Do you want to meander around traditional Japanese houses, bath in an onsen and experience the ryokan?
-Do you want to live an adventure through the colorful and futuristic streets of Tokyo?
+Do you want to meander around traditional Japanese houses, bath in a Kyoto onsen and experience the ryokan?
+Do you want to live an adventure through the myriad things to do in Tokyo?
 Or would you rather hike, ski, or chill by the beach?
 The great news is that Japan has it all.
 You can do a little bit of everything but I believe you should find what's most important to you.
 This will enable you to really get the most out of your trip and have a deeper understanding of Japan.

 Book flights to Japan

 It's always a good idea to start looking for flights to Japan as early as possible.
 Keep an eye on the prices as they fluctuate and compare them to previous years.
-Know that prices during the cherry blossom season in April are usually more expensive than off season (such as the middle of winter).
+Know that prices during the cherry blossom season in April are usually more expensive than offseason (such as the middle of winter).
 It's all about careful planning.
-I booked my tickets only 2 months before December and got a very good deal with KLM.
+I booked my tickets only 2 months before December and got a very good deal on Kiwi.

 Accommodation for your Japan holiday

-Accommodation to Japan fills up pretty fast.
+Accommodation in Japan fills up pretty fast.
 Actually, I would recommend you looking for a hotel as soon as you know your travel dates.
 I found that most hotels in Japan were fully booked several months prior to the cherry blossom festival.
-I usually go to Booking.com, reserve my accommodation with a FREE cancelation option.
-This way I have something reserved, but I can change my mind or hunt for something else on a later date.
+I usually go to Booking.com, reserve my accommodation with a FREE cancellation option.
+This way I have something reserved, but I can change my mind or hunt for something else at a later date.
+You can read more about where to stay in Tokyo, where to stay in Kyoto and where to stay in Osaka.

 Yaaaay!
 You have your flights (or at least your dates) and you reserved your accommodation.
 The best part is just about to begin: make an itinerary, or book your travels with a local travel tour in Japan.
-I suggest allocating at least a couple of days around Tokyo and a couple of days around Kyoto.
-Whilst in Japan I stayed a week in Tokyo, went to the Snow Monkey Park, took the Shinkansen to Kyoto and took day trips to Nara, Uji and mount Hiei, before spending another week in Tokyo.
-I literally spent the whole of December in Japan, and it was amazing.
-Try to stretch your travels around Japan for as long as you can.
+I suggest allocating at least 2 weeks in Japan.

 Is Japan safe?

 Japan is one of the safest countries in the world.
-It is a perfect destination for solo travelers.
+It is a perfect destination for solo travellers.
 The Japanese leave items for sale outside their shop, knowing nobody would steal a thing.

 Need more convincing?
 According to the 2016 Global Peace Index, Japan is the 9th safest country in the whole world, only a few points away from Switzerland, Iceland and Denmark!